ComputeCanada/magic_castle/README.md

 Modifying `nb_users` after the cluster is built leads to a rebuild of the management node at next `terraform apply`.

-### 4.7 home_size, project_size, scratch_size
+### 4.7 Storage: type, home_size, project_size, scratch_size

-Define the size of the volumes for respectively `/home`, `/project` and `/scratch`.
+Define the type of network storage and the size of the volumes for respectively `/home`, `/project` and `/scratch`.

-Each volume is mounted on `mgmt01` and exported with NFS to the login and the compute nodes.
+If `type` is set to `nfs`, each volume is mounted on `mgmt01` and exported with NFS to the login and the compute nodes.

 #### 4.7.1 Post Build Modification Effect